Codenym/Infrastructure/Datanym/inputs/datasette_deployment/README.md

 ## Updating the deploy

 1. Update the deployment directory by following the steps in the Build Module section
-2. Run Terraform apply.
+2. Run `Terraform apply`.
 Terraform hashes the directory when zipping so will detect if new deploy is needed